wp-plugins/watu/readme.txt

 - Added "Essay" (open-end) question
 - Resolved possible Javascript conflicts
 - Internationalization ready - find the .pot file in langs/ folder

+== Developers API ==

+In order to allow other plugins to integrate better to Watu we have started working on developers API.
+The following action calls are currently available:

+= do_action('watu_exam_submitted', $taking_id)
+Called when exam is submitted, passes the taken exam ID

+= do_action('watu_exam_saved', $exam_id)
+Called when you add or edit exam (after submitting the changes).
+Passes the changed exam ID.